k78ma/quartz/content/3A/MTE 309/Energy Transfer by Work.md

 $$
 W_{1-2}=\int_{1}^{2} P(V) \, dV
 $$
 In general, the amount of work depends on the process path.
+This is also known as *P-V work* or *boundary work*.

 ![[Work-1.png|316]]